Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 Why CCA wire falls short compared to copper

-The problem is that aluminum wire has only 61% (39% more resistance to the flow of electrical current) of the conductivity of copper wire.
+The problem is that aluminum wire has only 61% of the conductivity of copper wire (it has 39% higher resistance to the flow of electrical current).
 You won’t get the same performance at the same wire gauge.

-This means it will take a larger CCA wire size to get the same power handling, capacity, and resistance of real copper wiring.
+This means a larger CCA wire gauge is needed to get the same power handling, amp capacity, and resistance you’d get with real copper wiring.

 Does it matter for everyday use?

-Alternatively, you can use CCA wire and still get the same performance.
+Alternatively, you can use CCA wire and still get the same performance by “sizing up.”
 To do so, you’ll need to move up at least one speaker wire gauge when buying CCA speaker wire.

 For example, to replace 18 gauge copper wire, use a 16AWG or 14AWG CCA wire.